Pumping As A Student: Making It Work

 Making It Work

-So now you know your rights, what’s the best way to fit pumping into your daily schedule?
+So now that you know your rights, what’s the best way to fit pumping into your daily schedule?

 Talk to your professors if you need to be excused from a portion of class.
 Many instructors will be understanding, especially if you’re consistently putting in the work outside of class.
 Instead of leaving in the middle of class, schedule your pumping sessions during existing break times so that you’re only missing the first or last 10-15 minutes of class.